 For many of us, the fun of bicycling starts as a kid.
 The adventurous independence of biking around neighborhood streets, wobbling on winding sidewalks to school, or bouncing along rutted dirt paths criss-crossing through open fields.

-My early biking adventures took me to Weber Elementary School (home of the Eagles!), to a nearby dirt trail that circled a small lake, or to the homes of my childhood pals.
+My early biking adventures took me to elementary school, to a nearby dirt trail that circled a small lake, and to the suburban homes of my childhood pals.
 I would later hone my cycling skills with a newspaper route, awakening before sunrise to balance bulging canvas bags over my front handlebars and chuck papers in the general vicinity of front porches (or sometimes at bike-chasing dogs).

 Those were good times on two wheels.
 But as years passed, I would eventually give up the paper route, move on to high school, and advance to the four-wheeled pursuit of delivering pizzas (slightly more lucrative than newspaper delivery… and with fewer dogs chasing me).
 The lake and it’s wondrous dirt trails would be overtaken by a housing subdivision.
 The boyhood magic of bicycling would fade.

 Bikes were still a part of my life – an old 10 speed for dashes to college classes, a cheap mountain bike for an occasional weekend ride.
 Nothing overly adventurous.

 Then, in 1998, I plopped down $1,000 on what turned out to be a life-changing investment.
 A sleek new Bianchi Eros road bike, with 27 gears, shiny components, and clip-in pedals.
 The magic of cycling was rekindled for me, and I rode that bike all over the place… feeling like a kid once again.

 This blog is a celebration of that spirit of cycling.
 I hope you enjoy this chronicle of biking adventures past, present, and future.